Home

 event=<name> then a single JSON object.
 That’s the contract.
 The decoder does the rest.
 Real rogue MCP servers in the wild won’t be this polite, of course — but the symptoms of their behavior (a process named *-mcp.js, a shell child, a TCP listener on 7444, a JSON-RPC tool_call over stdio with an exec_command method) are inevitable.
 The lab’s rogue server reproduces those symptoms faithfully, so the detection logic targets the symptom set rather than the specific log format.

-All thirteen rules live in the 100200–100240 ID range — well clear of stock Wazuh.
+All seventeen rules live in the 100200–100240 ID range — well clear of stock Wazuh.
 The full file is wazuh/rules/local_rules.xml.
 I’ll walk through every rule by category, with the rationale.

 Anchors (100200, 100208)